theJasonFan/snakemake-tutorial/README.md

-# Best pratcices for reproducible research with (Snakemake)
+# Best practices for reproducible research with (Snakemake)

 ## Requirements
 This repo containes tutorials that require [miniconda](https://docs.conda.io/en/latest/miniconda.html) and  [Snakemake](https://snakemake.readthedocs.io/en/stable/).
 Setup the conda environment for this tutorial with: